caseycs/amsterdam-php-opening-graphql/PITCHME.md

 * External API
 * Front-end, especially - fully separated ones, since Twig and whole back-end templating is slowly dying
-* Back-office - however it does not feel like from the very beginning
+* Back-office - however it does not feel like from the first look

 +++